 From 1974-76, Baxter was an assistant coach for the Cosumnes River College men's basketball team under the direction of Coach Jim Clark.

 In 1974, Baxter began teaching and coaching at El Camino High School and ascended to the school's athletic director position in 1994, a position he held for 17 years.
 Baxter was the boys' water polo and boys' and girls' swimming coach from 1974 through 1987, where he won a combined 31 league titles in the two sports.

 During this same time, in the years from 1980-89, Coach Baxter was also a high school and college basketball official for 10 seasons.

-Before joining the Hornets, Baxter developed a strong winning reputation in the Sacramento region as head coach at El Camino High School.
-Baxter, who tallied a Sac-Joaquin Section record 601 career wins, coached the Eagles for 24 years and took his team to the playoffs each season.
+Before joining the Hornets, Baxter developed a strong winning reputation in the Sacramento region as head coach of the girls' basketball team at El Camino High School.
+Baxter, who tallied a Sac-Joaquin Section record 601 career wins, coached the Eagles for 24 years and took his team to the playoffs every year during those 24 seasons.

 His basketball teams at El Camino won 14 league titles, 5 Sac-Joaquin Section championships, and made 10 section title game appearances.
 He took his teams to five Nor Cal championship games, winning three titles.
 During the mid-90's, the Eagles played in three straight California State Championship games while his 1993-94 squad achieved a perfect 36-0 record en route to a state championship.
 In 2011, before retiring from high school coaching and teaching, Baxter coached El Camino to the semifinals of the section playoffs and advanced to the second round of the California state playoffs.
 In the summer of 2013, in order to honor him for his service to the school, the basketball court at El Camino High School was named William C. Baxter Court.